axelarnetwork/tofnd/README.md

 Tofnd currently supports the following gRPCs:
 1. `keygen`
 2. `sign`
-3. `recover`.
+3. `recover`

 `Keygen` and `sign` use [bidirectional streaming](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc) and `recover` is [unary](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc).

 ## Diagrams

-**TODO: change links after merge**

-See a generic protocol sequence diagram, [here](https://github.com/axelarnetwork/tofnd/blob/readme/diagrams/protocol.pdf).
+See a generic protocol sequence diagram, [here](https://github.com/axelarnetwork/tofnd/blob/recovery-api/diagrams/protocol.pdf).

-See [keygen](https://github.com/axelarnetwork/tofnd/blob/readme/diagrams/keygen.svg) and [sign](https://github.com/axelarnetwork/tofnd/blob/readme/diagrams/keygen.svg) diagrams of detailed message flow of each protocol.
+See [keygen](https://github.com/axelarnetwork/tofnd/blob/recovery-api/diagrams/keygen.svg) and [sign](https://github.com/axelarnetwork/tofnd/blob/recovery-api/diagrams/keygen.svg) diagrams of detailed message flow of each protocol.
 By opening the `.svg` files at a new tab (instead of previewing from github), hyperlinks will be available that will point you to the code block in which the underlying operations are implemented.

 ## Keygen
 The _keygen_ gRPC executes the keygen protocol as implemented in [tofn](https://github.com/axelarnetwork/tofn) and described in [GG20](https://eprint.iacr.org/2020/540.pdf).